-Thanksgiving is less than a week away and if you’re hosting at your house, you’re probably knee deep in what feels like a million tasks.
+Thanksgiving is quickly approaching, and if you’re hosting at your house, you’re probably knee-deep in what feels like a million tasks.
 I host a big family holiday dinner every year and each time I get a little better with my ahead of time prep.
 That said, it’s still very stressful to get the dinner on the table at a precise time.
 My solution is to have delicious Thanksgiving appetizers out for people to munch on while I put the finishing touches on the main meal.
 Then they don’t mind (too much hopefully) that the main course isn’t ready exactly at 1:00.

 This year, I made three apps in addition to an adorable meat and cheese platter in the shape of a turkey.
 Here are the Thanksgiving appetizer recipes I used and bonus – they can all be made ahead of time (this is a prerequisite when I’m planning out the meal).